Wednesday, January 31, 2018

 The following essay is derived from a letter that I wrote in the late 2000s.

 Salt Lake City attorney and former state legislator Frank Pignanelli once wrote that "Utah is the global headquarters of passive aggressive nonconfrontational conduct.”
 When I first read those words, I thought to myself, "That's it!"
 I had been trying to figure out what the deal is with the way a lot of Utahns treat each other and, thanks to Pignanelli, I learned that it had a name!
-“Passive-aggression" is one of those terms that gets thrown around a lot, so, wanting to make sure that I understood exactly what it is, I looked it up on the internet's answer to the Oracle at Delphi, Wikipedia.
+“Passive-aggression" is one of those terms that gets thrown around a lot, so, wanting to make sure that I understood exactly what it is, I looked it up on Wikipedia.

 I was intrigued to learn that there's a debate in the psychiatric community over whether being passive-aggressive should be considered a personality disorder or just a behavior.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association once listed passive-aggressive behavior as an "Axis II" personality disorder but in a subsequent edition (DSM-IV) it was relegated to "Appendix B (Criteria Sets and Axes Provided for Further Study)."
 The reason being that the behavior does not meet the criteria of a disorder because it hasn't been found to be pathological or debilitating.
 Passive-aggressive people can function normally and maintain steady employment; just don't count on them to be the life of the next office party.